gretacv/dvs/README.md

 # dvs
-This repository contains the notebook that was used to create the charts.
+This repository contains the notebook that was used to create the charts that were used for the [visualize the membership 1 year](https://www.datavisualizationsociety.com/one-year-membership-challenge/2020/5/4/dvs-is-global-with-room-to-grow-wzw6x-ytd3c)challenge organised by the [Data Visualization Society](https://www.datavisualizationsociety.com/).

+I did this in collaboration with [@fannycc](https://github.com/fannycc).

 ## DESCRIPTION:
 We have based our charts on the dominant trait of each member and grouped them by country and month at which they joined.
 We have combined R coding and manual design.
 ## PROCESS: